 Quizzes: Quizzes will cover vocabulary and/or readings.
 Missed quizzes can only be made up with instructor approval.
 Each quiz may be taken up to two times; the average grade will be recorded.
 Taking both attempts is optional but this encourages proper preparation.
-Quizzes will be located online.

 Assignments: You will have a reasonable number of assignments.
 Late work loses 10 points per day and will not be accepted after five days.
-Late work will not receive grading priority.
 Individual assignments count more than quizzes, so complete all required work rather than trying to offset a zero.
 If you need any clarification on assignments, please email.
-Some assignments will take longer to grade than others depending on the amount of reading and feedback required.
-Email if you have any concerns about assignment grades.